 Brushing up on this skill can help you, especially if you combine it with data management.
 Other skills data analytics include:

 - Can work with data logically

 - Methodical problem-solving skills

 - Potential to become a data scientist

-If you’re interested in learning data analytics, you can gain the foundational knowledge you need to launch your career in 16 weeks at Devmountain.
-Our Data Analytics course is designed to prepare you for entry-level positions in the world of data and technology.
-Check out the Data Analytics course.
+If you’re interested in pursuing a career in data analytics, you can gain the foundational knowledge you need to launch a career in as little 16 weeks at Devmountain.
+Courses like Python (a particularly useful language for data analysts and data scientists) are designed to prepare you for entry-level positions in the world of data and technology.